5th Street station (Los Angeles Metro): Station

 Failed Ideals is a stained-glass artwork by Metro Art commissioned artist Jim Isermann, consisting of six stained-glass windows installed into the portholes of the station pylons at Fifth Street Station.
 Each window design is inspired by architectural details from the City of Long Beach, some of which have been lost while others endure.
-These details range from Arts and Crafts bungalows and the Pike, to classic movie palaces and the vanished signage of drive-in theaters.
-Additional influences include 1950s concrete block and linoleum patterns, as well as 1960s remodeled facades of older buildings.

-The architectural references in Failed Ideals evoke the lost optimism and failed aspirations of their respective eras, serving as a reflection on the changing cultural and architectural landscape of Long Beach.
+These details range from 1950s concrete block and linoleum patterns to 1960s remodeled facades of older buildings.
+The architectural references in Failed Ideals evoke the lost optimism and failed aspirations of their respective eras.